-Our data sample contains all M&As involving U.S. firms initiated by firms in emerging markets that are announced between January 1, 1980 and July 1, 2007, and are reported by SDC Platinum, a database from Thompson Financial.
-The data include all public and private M&A transactions involving at least 5% ownership of a target firm in the U.S. SDC collates information from over 200 English and foreign language news sources, SEC filings and the filings from its international counterparts, trade publications, news wire reports, and proprietary surveys of investment banks, law firms, and other advisory firms.
+Our data sample contains all M&As involving U.S. firms initiated by firms in emerging markets that were announced between January 1, 1980 and July 1, 2007 reported by SDC Platinum, a database from Thomson Financial.
+The data include all public and private M&A transactions involving at least 5% ownership8 of a target firm in the U.S.9 SDC collates information from over 200 English and foreign language news sources, SEC filings and the filings from its international counterparts, trade publications, news wire reports, and proprietary surveys of investment banks, law firms, and other advisory firms.

 For each transaction, the SDC database provides the date on which the transaction was first announced as well as the date on which the transaction became effective.
 The database provides characteristics of the target and acquiring firms including: name, nation, industry sector, and primary North American Industry Classification System (NAICS).
-The database also includes transaction-specific
+The database also includes transaction-specific information on percent of shares acquired, the percent of shares owned before and after the transaction is completed, the percent of shares sought by the acquiring firm, and the method of payment.